redmine-gitlab-migrator/redmine-gitlab-migrator/README.md

     --project-members-only

+If you don't have admin access to gitlab instance, e.g. migrating to gitlab.com, sudo_user is not allowed, so you have to disable sudo with

+    --no-sudo

 ### Migrate Issues ID (iid)

 You can retain the issues ID from redmine, **this cannot be done via REST